How to Plant, Grow and Care For Plumeria

 Scale

-Scale insects can be treated individually by using a cotton swab dipped in rubbing alcohol.
+Treat scale insects individually by using a cotton swab dipped in rubbing alcohol.
 Touch it to the insect’s tiny body, and it will release from the plant.
 For larger infestations, it’s best to remove the infested twigs, branches, or leaves.
 Horticultural oil sprays may also be effective at smothering these soft-bodied insects.

 Mealybugs

 These wooly, white, sap-sucking variation of scale insects like to congregate in the creases of leaves and, like other scale insects, pierce the plant’s tissues and suck on the sap.
-They can be seen by checking under leaves for white clusters of insects, and they cause leaves to curl and shrivel as they do their work.
+Check under leaves for white clusters of insects, which cause leaves to curl and shrivel as they do their work.
 A few species of mealybugs also secrete a waxy substance that looks a bit like a cluster of spider webs.

 To rid yourself of these annoying pests, remove any badly affected leaves and spray the plant well with a hose to knock down the resident population.
 Horticultural oils can be effective at smothering these, but like their other scale relatives, individual mealybugs can be removed with a cotton swab dipped in rubbing alcohol.